andurooo/boulder-restaurant-recommender/README.md

       * Identify categorical, numerical and textual data

 # Data
 Foursquare Places API: https://developer.foursquare.com/places-api

-I used Foursquare API over Yelp API because Foursquare API's terms and conditions are less strict compared to Yelp's, especially for commercial use.
+Foursquare API provides data centered around location.
+Their API is very developer-friendly; many corporations use the Foursquare API for their apps today.
+Also, the terms and conditions are less strict compared to alternative API's, especially for commercial use.

 ## 3 GET requests
   *categories (147 total)